ThePaulHogan/FiveM-BasicCSharp-Resource/README.md

 This resource was straight up generated with the C# Project Generator found in the [Documentation](https://docs.fivem.net/docs/scripting-manual/runtimes/csharp/) with a few tweaks to make it easier for you to understand.

-To edit it, either open `MyResource.sln` in Visual Studio or open the whole folder in Visual Studio Code.
+To edit it, either open `SampleResource.sln` in Visual Studio or open the whole folder in Visual Studio Code.

 To build it, run `build.cmd`.